 The Curran Theater in San Francisco is another lovely historic gem.
 It's home to incredible, ground-breaking productions such as Dear Evan Hansen, Head Over Heels, and Harry Potter and the Cursed Child.

-Built in 1922, it is located in the Theater District just a few blocks away from Union Square.
+Built in 1922, it is in the Theater District just a few blocks away from Union Square.
 It offers three tiers of seating including orchestra, mezzanine, and balcony levels.
-After a recent renovation, the theater now holds up to 1,600 people for each show.
+After a recent renovation, the theater now holds more than 1,650 people for each show.

 You will find it at 445 Geary Street.

 Disclaimer: I receive a small commission from some of the links on this page.

 Below you will find everything you need to prepare for a performance at the Curran Theater in San Francisco.
 Click the links to scroll down for answers to all of these top questions.

 What is the full theater schedule for San Francisco?
 Visit my theater page for a full schedule of upcoming performances at all theaters around SF.

 What is the history of this San Francisco theater?

 You will find one to two big theater productions each year at the Curran Theater in San Francisco.
 In addition, they also offer other types of performances a few times a year including around Christmas.